 “I love spending time with the Lord late at night when we are the only ones awake.
 I’ve had some of my best times with the Lord under the stars!” -Hannah Joy

 “I have found that if I write out my prayers to the Lord I am more focused and don’t get distracted as easily.
-Sometimes I will read a passage of scripture and look closely at the “actions words” or verbs: what action is God asking of me?
+Sometimes I will read a passage of scripture and look closely at the “actions words” or verbs.
+What action is God asking of me?
 And what is the Lord’s actions toward me?
 Sometimes I read a portion of scripture and then do research to understand it more.
-Often times I go on a run directly after my quiet time and often He continues to speak to me. ” -Carmelita
+Sometimes I go on a run directly after my quiet time and often He continues to speak to me. ” -Carmelita

-“I like to sit down alone and read scripture and journal about what the Lord is speaking to me through those words.
-Then I’ll usually go for a walk and pray out loud, just worshipping the Lord, declaring his faithfulness and his ownership over every part of my life.
+“I like to sit down alone, read scripture and journal about what the Lord is speaking to me through those words.
+Then I’ll usually go for a walk and pray out loud, just worshipping the Lord, declaring His faithfulness and His ownership over every part of my life.
 Often He speaks to me at the same time I am praying to Him.” -Andy

-“It literally depends on the day/season/time etc. but my favorite and most productive times with the Lord these days have been when I put my phone on do not disturb and go outside.
+“It literally depends on the day/season/time etc. My favorite and most productive times with the Lord these days have been when I put my phone on do not disturb and go outside.
 I like sitting on the front porch, early enough so I don’t feel rushed or like I have anywhere I need to be.
-It’s refreshing to see life happen as I hear the birds, see the trees move, and watch cars pass by periodically, as well as the occasional morning runner or biker!
-I also don’t go into my quiet time with an agenda, rather, even if I have an agenda, I choose to set it aside and sit still for a minute, be where I’m at, and ask the Lord what He wants to do/show me.
+I also don’t go into my quiet time with an agenda.
+If I have an agenda, I choose to set it aside and sit still for a minute.
+I choose to be where I’m at, and ask the Lord what He wants to do/show me.
 Sometimes He says to go to the thing I was thinking, or that were going to look at an answer to a question I have, but sometimes what He says is completely different and always better!” -Marny

 “My favorite times with the Lord are when I’m alone and nobody can hear me.
-So I can worship him as loud as I want, cry as loud as I want, and just be on my face before the Lord.”-Isaac
+I can worship Him as loud as I want, cry as loud as I want, and just be on my face before the Lord.”-Isaac

 “I enjoy doing art while listening to an audio Bible.
 Another thing is I play guitar and process my day/season/what I’m learning about God.” -Tiara

 “I connect with the Lord a lot through books and poetry!
-I think these really help me in having focused things to process with the Lord.
-A lot of the time poetry brings up a memory or feeling, and as someone who can easily run from my feelings, it helps me in being honest with myself and the Lord about how I feel. .” -Gabi
+I think these really help me in having focused things to process with Him.
+A lot of the time, poetry brings up a memory or feeling, and as someone who can easily run from my feelings, it helps me in being honest with myself and the Lord about how I feel. .” -Gabi

-“God has been reminding me lately that I can connect with Him by doing things He’s created me with a passion for (music, creativity, adventuring, etc.) or by appreciating things He has a passion for (nature, encouraging others, praying, worshipping Him, etc.) and also by pursuing relationship with Him! ” -Hannah D.
+“God has been reminding me lately that I can connect with Him by doing things He’s created me with a passion for.
+Things like, music, creativity, or adventuring.
+I also connect with Him by appreciating things He has a passion for like, nature, encouraging others, praying, or worshiping Him.
+And also by pursuing relationship with Him! ” -Hannah D.

 “Silence and music are a huge part of how I connect with God.
 Even though they are opposite, it feels like if I’m in silence and engaged, we connect.
 Or if I’m playing a song and engaged, we connect.
 If I’m in silence but not really quiet in my heart, usually its harder.” -Tati

 “My ideal time is to go into a closet or my car, anywhere that is quiet and won’t disturb others.
-I love to have time to be honest with God about how I am doing, because I know He appreciates that.
+I love to have time to be honest with God about how I am doing.
+I know He appreciates that.
 He always talks so I like to be quiet and listen as well.
-I also usually have times of surrender to the Lord and I show this by getting on my hands and knees and bowing before him.” -Kevin
+I also usually have times of surrender to the Lord and I show this by getting on my hands and knees and bowing before Him.” -Kevin

 There’s no box to fit in your time with Jesus, no set of rules and structures, no expectations.
 Just show up, today, and let the reality of who God is blow you away.
 It will change you.